 The bill creates the Opportunity Scholarship Board and directs it to select one scholarship organization to administer the program.
 The scholarship organization would receive contributions made to the program and award scholarships to the parents or guardians of eligible students.
 The maximum number of scholarships that may be awarded each year is: 2,500 in the first year, 5,000 in the second year, 7,500 in the third year, and 10,000 in the fourth and fifth years.
 The number of available scholarships would be allocated to each targeted district based on the number of students enrolled in the district's chronically failing school relative to the enrollment in chronically failing schools located in targeted districts.
-If the number of eligible students applying for a scholarship exceeds the number of available scholarships in a targeted district, then the scholarship organization would be responsible for conducting a lottery to determine scholarship awards in that district.
+If the number of available scholarships in a targeted district, then the scholarship organization would be responsible for conducting a lottery to determine scholarship awards in that district.